It’s important to know why your child may be behaving in certain ways or have difficulty either getting motivated or calming down.

 Mold biotoxins create MARCONS or antibiotic resistant staph infections in the nasal passages which make their way onto the brain.
 Your home can be contaminated with mold spores that may not be seen by the naked eye.
 For testing of MARCONS, and for quality home mold testing please get your free Lyme and mold resource guide here.

-Listen to radio show # 79, for my interview with autoimmunity and PANS/strep expert, Dr. Madeleine Cunningham.
+Listen to podcast episode #27, for more on PANS/strep expert, Dr. Madeleine Cunningham.

 This information is not meant to diagnose, treat or cure.
 It is meant for informational purposes only.